qlands/FormShare/README.md

 # Press Alt+Shit+3 to show the line numbers in Nano

-Edit line 7: Change the root password from "my_secure_password" to your password Edit line 74: Change the root password from "my_secure_password" to the same password of line 7 Edit line 75: Change the admin user name (optional) Edit line 76: Change the admin email address
+Edit line 7: Change the root password from "my_secure_password" to your password Edit line 57: Change the root password from "my_secure_password" to the same password of line 7 Edit line 58: Change the admin user name (optional) Edit line 59: Change the admin email address
-Edit line 77: Change the admin user password from "my_secure_password" to your password
+Edit line 60: Change the admin user password from "my_secure_password" to your password Edit line 65: Change the IP address for the IP address of the machine running the Docker service

 # Save the file with Ctlr+o Enter .
 Exit with Ctrl+x